 This may come as no surprise to some of you but Ergobaby made it to the top of the list as the best baby carrier.
 We have an Omni 360 and my husband loves it.
 I found it easy to use as well but as I’m quite short in stature, I found it to be a bit too bulky for me when my daughter was a newborn.
 However, it’s perfect now that my daughter is a toddler and I’m able to easily carry her around.

-What mothers in Japan like about Ergobaby carriers:
+What parents in Japan like about Ergobaby carriers:

 - Designed so you can carry your baby for a long time without feeling tired or in pain